Skip to main content

 WantedBy=multi-user.target

-You can use the suite cli command to interact with the running service.
+You can use the Suite CLI to interact with the running service.

 Did this answer your question?